jahzlariosa/ns-nextjs-starter/README.md

 *   **TypeScript** for type safety
 *   **ESLint** for linting

+## Gemini Standards

+This project follows a set of standards and practices enforced by the Gemini AI assistant.
+For more information, please see the [Gemini Standards](GEMINI.md) documentation.

+## Gemini Standards

+This project follows a set of standards and practices enforced by the Gemini AI assistant.
+For more information, please see the [Gemini Standards](GEMINI.md) documentation.

 ## Authentication

 This starter kit includes a complete authentication system with the following features: